Zonetto/little-lemon-capstone-reactJs/README.md

-Project Description
+### Project Description

 This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.
+This website was the culmination of the Front-End Development Track.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
+This website showcased the implementation of a booking application on the Little Lemon Website.
+This was created with React Components to show an understanding of how React can be utilized to create the website.
 This also features utilzing API calls.

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+Just so you know, the only function working on this website besides the design is the Reserve a Table function.

-Screenshots
+### Screenshots

-Here are some screeenshots of the application showcasing the Booking functionality.
+Here are some screenshots of the application showcasing the Booking functionality.

 ![Homepage](https://github.com/user-attachments/assets/db6c6031-96b8-430c-89c4-fb86ad6ed8c4)
 ![Screenshot 2024-10-14 143632](https://github.com/user-attachments/assets/c542e335-5275-4463-8291-dea23e4c2603)